laobubu/HyperMD/docs/index.md

 require([
   'codemirror/lib/codemirror',
-  'hypermd/core',

-  // ESSENTIAL
-  'hypermd/mode/hypermd',

-  // Enable these components:
-  'hypermd/addon/hide-token',
-  'hypermd/addon/cursor-debounce',
-  'hypermd/addon/fold',
-  'hypermd/addon/fold-math',
-  'hypermd/addon/read-link',
-  'hypermd/addon/click',
-  'hypermd/addon/hover',
-  'hypermd/addon/paste',
-  'hypermd/addon/insert-file',
-  'hypermd/addon/mode-loader',
-  'hypermd/addon/table-align',
-  'hypermd/keymap/hypermd',
+  'hypermd/ai1',

+  // If you doesn't want ai1 (all in one) build, see demo/index.js

-  // Use PowerPack to power-up HyperMD, with third-party libraries
+  // Then, use PowerPack to power-up HyperMD, with third-party libraries
-  // see deom/index.js

-  'hypermd/powerpack/fold-math-with-katex',
+  // The list can be found in documents, or demo/index.js 'hypermd/powerpack/fold-math-with-katex',

   'hypermd/powerpack/paste-with-turndown',